anony2211/Vehicle_WrongWay_Detection/ReadMe.md

 Orange - vehicle is under observation for moving in incorrect direction Red- vehicle is declared to be moving in incorrect direction

+### For Training in Colaboratory ###

-If training should be done from scratch upload the contents of colab folder to colaboratory along with vehicle_detection.ipynb and start training in colaboratory.
+Upload the contents of colab folder and start training with vehicle_detection.ipynb colab notebook.